 Public transport between cities relies on marshrutka minivans, which are cheap but uncomfortable, and schedules are not centralized.
 Trains are pleasant but limited in coverage.
 For the flexibility to stop at viewpoints, visit monasteries on a whim, and reach mountain regions on your own schedule, renting a car is unmatched.
 If you're comfortable driving abroad and can handle unpredictable road behavior, self-driving opens Georgia completely.

 We offer free delivery anywhere in Tbilisi, Batumi, and at both Tbilisi Airport and Kutaisi Airport.
-No deposit required, unlimited mileage included.
+Full off-road insurance options, roof tents, camping equipment, no deposit required, and unlimited mileage included.

 6. Add 20 to 30 Percent to Google Maps Drive Times